Pam Hupp: Guilty plea

 Instead of contesting the charges at trial, Hupp entered an Alford plea, waiving her right to a jury trial.
 As a condition of her plea agreement, Hupp did not face the death penalty.
 She was sentenced to life without parole in August 2019.
-In a phone call to her then-husband, Hupp claimed that she had pleaded guilty so her family would not have to "witness an ugly trial".
-Hupp is serving her sentence at the Chillicothe Correctional Center.
+In a phone call to her then-husband, Hupp claimed that she had pleaded guilty so her family would not have to "witness an ugly trial."
+As of April 2025, Hupp is serving her sentence at the Chillicothe Correctional Center in Chillicothe, Missouri.